 Students seeking scholarships because of financial need are urged to submit a Free Application for Federal Student Aid (FAFSA) and request that a report of the FAFSA be sent to Iowa State University so that your "estimated need" will be available as soon as possible.
 The FAFSA will open October 1.

 Why is FAFSA important?

 Deadline.
-The FAFSA must be received by the processor by March 1 for priority financial need consideration.
-We recommend that in order to meet this deadline you mail your FAFSA on or before February 14.
+The FAFSA must be received by the processor by December 1 for priority financial need consideration.
+We recommend that in order to meet this deadline you submit your FAFSA on or before December 1.
 If you are not submitting for priority financial need consideration, FAFSAs can but submitted up until June 30.